 The Bachelor of Science in Forensic Biology degree program combines the disciplines of biology, chemistry and law to give students the skills and background needed by professionals in forensic science laboratories, law enforcement and related fields.

 Working in two new laboratories with professional equipment, students will learn about evidence collection, crime scene investigation, tissue sampling and analysis, and DNA analysis techniques.
-Graduates are prepared to specialize in the analysis of crime scene samples and become accredited forensic biologists from the American Academy of Forensic Sciences or to continue their education in medical, nursing, or law school.
+Graduates are prepared to specialize in the analysis of crime scene samples and become accredited forensic biologists from the American Academy of Forensic Sciences or to continue their education in medical, graduate, or law school.

 The Bachelor of Science in Forensic Biology degree is housed in the College of Arts and Sciences.

 Students in the Forensic Biology take 124 credits.
 Students in the program need a solid foundation in science, which is achieved through 31 credit hours in biology and 20 credit hours in chemistry.
 All of the biology and chemistry courses have accompanying hands-on laboratory components.
 The students also take 19 credits from the SIS/SS curriculum to gain an understanding of law and the legal system, and an understanding of the unique requirements for evidence in a court of law.
 A forensic internship/co-op is highly recommended between junior and senior years.
 The course of study for the program is completed with credits from the general education offerings, including several courses in math and communication.